gnosisguild/tabula/README.md

 ### Content

-Any properties can be added to articles, this is just a representation of the properties that are utilized in the current version of the Tablua user interface.
+Any properties can be added to articles, this is just a representation of the properties that are utilized in the current version of the Tabula user interface.

 #### Create Publication